cliffano/cmdt/README.md

 Cmdt is a command-line tool for testing command-line tools.

 This is handy for testing a command line execution result by checking its exit code and output.
-Commands will be executed in a temporary directory /tmp/cmdt-<millis>-<pid>/<filepath> .
+Commands will be executed in a temporary directory /tmp/cmdt-<millis>-<pid>/<filepath> , this directory will be removed after all tests are completed unless -d/--debug flag is specified.

 Installation
 ------------